 Now that we have the token we would go to the Vehicles part of the documentation and click on the List all Vehicles request:

 All is well!
 We now have received the first few details about our car.
-We have the vin, the actual Id in the Tesla system, the option codes etc. Great result for few minutes of actual “work” right?
+We have the VIN, the actual Id in the Tesla system, the option codes, etc. Great result for a few minutes of actual “work” right?
 You also can now compare and check if your option codes match your invoice :).
 Now that we have the vehicle list we can copy the id_s value from it and dive into the actual specific data of that vehicle.

 Step 4: Using the id_s to get vehicle data